-The ultimate use of a variable is to store data and understand its concept is the foremost step to start working with PHP.
+The ultimate use of a variable is to store data, and understanding its concept is the foremost step to starting working with PHP.

 The variable name must begin with ‘$’ sign.
 Be careful it is necessary for variables name that doesn’t start with any of ‘+ – , . * & ^ % $ # @ ! ( ) = \ / ? ~ `’ characters and they shouldn’t have with number digits just after $ sign.

-There is a kind of variable which has been defined with PHP and the contents of them have been set by PHP and we cannot change their values.
+There is a kind of variable which has been defined by PHP and the contents of them have been set by PHP and we can not change their values.
 They are called ‘Predefined Variables’.
-Their name starts with ‘$_’ or ‘__’.
-We can also have variables in this format but the name must have no conflict with PHP’s predefined variables.
+Their names start with ‘$_’ or ‘__’.
+We can also have variables in this format, but the name must not conflict with PHP’s predefined variables.

 Important points to remember before defining a variable in PHP :